Bridge Traditional Finance Blockchain for Global Access

 This is another popular platform that trades Bitcoin and other digital assets.
 Binance originated in China but moved its headquarters to Malta, which is one of the crypto-friendly countries.

 This platform is fairly new in the market, having only been launched in 2017, but they have managed to match up to the safety, trading, and customer support standards that have only been achieved by platforms that have been around for close to a decade.
+Their innovative approach helps bridge traditional finance blockchain, making advanced financial tools more accessible through decentralized technology.

 In terms of trading, Binance has consistently remained among the top five highest trading exchanges globally.